guettli/scrum/README.md

 # "Agile" and "Scrum" don't get mentioned

 There is a 500 pages book about [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/).
 It contains condensed wisdom by great experts.
 The index of the book does not contain the words "Agile" or "Scrum".
-If you use the full-text search, you find both terms, but only only in non-relevant side-notes.
+If you use the full-text search, you find both terms, but only in non-relevant side-notes.

 # Sprint Retrospective